-One of the books "Australian Wine The complete Guide" by Dan Murphy (the man not the supermarket chain with his name) published in 1966 may well have sparked the interest with particular passages underlined.
+One of the books "Australian Wine The complete Guide" by Dan Murphy (the man not the wine group that bears his name) published in 1966 may well have sparked the interest with particular passages underlined.

 One poinigant passage is that wine " promoted peace and relaxation and stimulated conversation and prompted ideas that produced paintings and sculptures and theatre and literature".
 John being an avid painter himself and gaining an appreciation of the arts having returned from Europe.

 From his tasting and research and with Heather they decided to buy a property in 1968 and planted vines in 1969.The first vines planted were Shiraz after the fashion of what he had seen in the Rhone valley where the grapevines were also planted on granite soils.

 Having met Max Lake on a few ocassions he ventured to Lakes Folly to do a vintage in 1971.
 Here they would bunk down in a loft above the winery before helping with the vintage.

 From the exposure at Lakes Folly, although 1971 was a very wet vintage, John saw the potential of Chardonnay first planted at Lakes Folly in 1969.